lovettchris/wincam/README.md

 to hit that target as closely as possible so that the frames you collect form a nice smooth video as shown in the [video.py example](examples/video.py).

 Note, there is no point providing an `fps` target greater than the windows monitor refresh rate.
 You can find this refresh rate on your Display Settings `Advanced settings` tab.
-If you do you will only get duplicate frames since the underlying `Direct3D11CaptureFramePool` is only getting new frames at the refresh rate.
+If you go higher than this rate you will only get duplicate frames since the underlying `Direct3D11CaptureFramePool` is only getting new frames at the refresh rate.
 This is normally 60fps, unless you have a fancy new GPU and monitor.
 On a remote desktop this refresh rate can be lower, like 30 fps.

-Note that this sleep is more accurate that python `time.sleep()` which on Windows is very inaccurate with a tolerance of +/- 15 milliseconds!
+Note that this sleep is more accurate that python `time.sleep()` which on Windows is very inaccurate with a tolerance of +/- 15 milliseconds.
+But this more accurate sleep is using a spin wait which uses one core of your CPU.

 ## Credits